-The Stephen King Multiverse has, deep into the author’s fifth decade of publishing, seized more cultural real estate than it’s ever possessed before.
-“People love big shared universes,” his author son Joe Hill said this fall, “and have tapped into the idea that Dad’s universe is as big as the Marvel universe, but it’s like for grown-ups.”
+The Stephen King Multiverse has, deep into the author’s fifth decade of publishing, seized more cultural real estate than ever before.
+“People love big shared universes,” his author son Joe Hill told USA Today, “and have tapped into the idea that Dad’s universe is as big as the Marvel universe, but it’s like for grown-ups.”

 King’s 60-plus novels and ten long collections of short fiction reflect and refract, connect to, and illuminate each other.
 The innumerable film and series adaptations, optioned and remade at an astonishing pace, are always conversing with themselves: Young Ben from the 1990 It cameos in the 2019 movie, the Pet Sematary remake flip-flops its child-deaths, Sissy Spacek stars in Castle Rock, and so forth.

 The audiobook branch of the Kingverse is as vastly populated and cozily intermingled as the rest of his output, with hardly any entries left unrecorded — and plenty of his books are narrated by actors of note.
 As you might expect, a lot of the actors are veterans of King’s work; you’ve got options like Sissy Spacek reading Carrie, a Thinner actor doing Thinner, and the 1993 superstar-fest Nightmares & Dreamscapes, 23 stories told by a starry lineup that includes a half dozen King alums.